ferchichibaha7/ferchichibaha7/README.md

 <p align='center'>
     <samp>Hello there!
 I'm <b><a href='https://github.com/ferchichibaha7'>BAHA</a></b> 😄<br>
         FullStack Developer, JS specialist, Angular/NodeJs enthusiast ⚡, <br>
-      I also have experience working with Electron and React...
+      I also have experience working with Ruby on Rails and React...
     </samp>
 </p>